Peter argued with God.

 What is there about following Jesus that we don’t get?

-Peter’s second statement is about orthopraxy – it is a statement about living life – and his statement is so wrong.
+Peter’s second statement is about orthopraxy—a statement about living life—and his statement is so wrong.

 At this point, Peter doesn’t get what it means to follow Jesus.

-Matthew has the habit of making Peter representative of all disciples, and so followers of Jesus recognize elements of themselves in Peter.
+Matthew has the habit of making Peter representative of all disciples, so followers of Jesus often recognize elements of themselves in Peter.
 Read yourself into Peter’s actions and words.

 Sometimes we say things about Jesus that are so right.
 What we say we believe is orthodox.
 We say a hearty “Amen!” to Peter’s statement that Jesus is the Christ, the Son of the living God.

-But there are times when we say “No, Lord!”
+But sometimes we say, “Not so, Lord!”
 That is when we argue with God.
 We don’t want to go where he wants us to follow him.
 Whether we are aware of it or not, it is at these times that we expose a crisis of discipleship.
-We are so right about believing; but (just perhaps) so wrong about living.
+We are so right about believing but (just perhaps) so wrong about living.